The Goat, or Who Is Sylvia?: Original London production

+Other productions

 The play was produced in NSW, Australia by the State Theatre of South Australia at the Seymour Centre (Sydney), from April 6 to May 7, 2006.
 Directed by Marion Potts, the cast featured William Zappa, Victoria Longley, Cameron Goodall and Pip Miller.

 The play was produced at TheaterWorks Hartford from April 2 to May 23, 2004, directed by Rob Ruggiero.

 The play was produced in Ottawa at the Great Canadian Theatre Company under the direction of Lorne Pardy, October 28 to November 14, 2004.
 The cast included Stewart Arnott as Martin, Dixie Seatle as Stevie, Peter Mooney as Billy, and Dennis Fitzgerald as Ross.

+Another production was at the Mark Taper Forum in Los Angeles in 2005.
+This production was directed by Warner Shook and starred Brian Kerwin, Cynthia Mace, Patrick J. Adams, and James Eckhouse.
+The production won several awards, including best production, writing, and lead performance (by Brian Kerwin) from the Los Angeles Drama Critics Circle.

 A new production directed by Ian Rickson and starring Damian Lewis, Sophie Okonedo, Jason Hughes and Archie Madekwe opened at the Theatre Royal Haymarket in London's West End, in 2017.

+A production by Bulgarian director Javor Gardev, endorsed by Albee, premiered at the Ivan Vazov National Theatre of Bulgaria in 2009.
+The production received the Award of the Society of the Independent Theatre Critics that year.
+It remains in the repertoire of the National Theatre.

 A new production by Sydney Theatre Company opened at the Ros Packer Theatre, Sydney in March 2023, featuring Claudia Karvan, Yazeed Daher, Nathan Page, and Mark Saturno.